Victor Cavendish-Bentinck, 9th Duke of Portland: Marriages and children

 Soon after World War II began Bentinck received a telephone call at his office from his Hungarian maid to tell him that his wife Clothilde had left him and taken their children with her.
 They were finally divorced in 1948.

-Portland married secondly, Kathleen Elsie Barry (died 2004) on 27 July 1948.
+Cavendish-Bentinck married secondly, Kathleen Elsie Barry (died 2004) on 27 July 1948.
 She was the daughter of Arthur Barry.
 They had one daughter: